chung0607/laravel-angular/README.md

 ## Set it up
 1. Clone this repo
+2. Copy `.env.example` to `.env`.
+Set the database user and password
 2. Run `npm install`
 3. Prepare database and seed data `php artisan migrate:refresh --seed`